sartography/SpiffWorkflow/doc/bpmn/gateways.rst

    leave it blank to avoid visual clutter.
 I've put a description of the gateway into the ID field instead.

-Parallel gateways are used when the subsequent tasks do not need to be completed in any particular order.
+Parallel Gateways are used when the subsequent tasks do not need to be completed in any particular order.
 The user can complete them in any sequence and the workflow will wait for all tasks to be finished before advancing.